-1 agc
+rage

 Introduction v

 The new yearbook v

 Concepts and definitions of International Merchandise Trade Statistics v

 Sources and Presentation viii

 Description of world trade tables of part 1 (Tables A and D) xiii

 Description of country tables and graphs of part 2 xiii

 Abbreviations and Explanation of symbols XV

 Disclaimer, UN Comtrade Subscription information, Contact xvii

 Part 1 World Trade Tables 1

-Total imports and exports for countries and regions in U.S. dollars (Table A) 2
+Total imports and exports by regions and countries or areas in U.S. dollars (Table A) 2

 World exports by provenance and destination in U.S. dollars (Table D) 20

-Part 2 Country Trade Profiles
+Part 2 Country Trade Profiles 57

 Countries (or areas) 58

-European Union (EU-27) 402
+European Union (EU-27) 404